Hidden Valley Middle School

 HVMS recognizes that under some circumstances a schedule change may be required, but these are very rare.
-Students may request a scheduled change the first week of school and again the first week of the second semester.
+Schedule changes will not be made to accommodate lunches.
+Students may request a schedule change during the first week of school and again during the first week of the second semester.
 After the first week of school, an administrator must approve all student-requested class changes.
 Requests for a schedule change can be made in the Counseling Center.

 School hours are as follows:

 Monday - Thursday: 8:00 am - 3:00 pm